 J 358C Citizen Journalism — Examines the evolving role of citizen journalists -- with smartphones and social media as their tools of communicating what they perceive as news.

 J 358N Online Incivility — The course critically assesses the impact of incivility on public discussions online and how that influences journalists and other media practitioners.

 J 358P Pop Culture and the Press — Explores the relationship between the news media and American popular culture --including television, fashion and film – and how pop culture helps shape our attitudes and identities.

-J 359S Covering Live Performances – Learn how to cover music, theater, and other live performances.
+J 359S Covering Live Performances — An examination of how music, theater and other live performances are covered by media.

 J 359S Elections and Misinformation